 Complexity Postdoctoral Fellow

-Ford Foundation Postdoctoral Fellow starting at SFI September 2022
+Ford Foundation Postdoctoral Fellow

-Kelle is a historian and philosopher of science who focuses on the behavioral sciences.
-Much of his work involves close examinations of the actions and habits of reasoning scientists perform to justify claims about behavior.
+Kelle is an historian and philosopher of science who focuses on the behavioral sciences.
+Much of his work involves close examinations of the actions and habits of reasoning that scientists perform to justify claims about behavior.
 His current research project, “Humans, Animals, and Machines: Behavior in the Information Age”, examines how scientists used the concept of information to investigate behavior from the post-WWII information revolution to the present.
 Kelle is also interested in Indigenous data sovereignty and problems concerning how to manage big data in the biological sciences.